Welcome to the Lombard Street churches

 Our work

-St Mary Woolnoth is a place of prayer for individuals, for the City and for London.
+St Mary Woolnoth is a House of Prayer for the Nation.

 St Mary Woolnoth is open mid-week during office hours for quiet prayer.